Okuhara Seiko: Style

 She was a minor pupil of Tani Bunchō, but because of her gender, was not allowed to enter into an apprenticeship.
 Part of her artistic training involved the copying of funpon (pictorial models), which may be seen in her work and were also later used in her teaching.
 The use of funpon was derived from the Chinese, as the literati practice followed a Chinese example.
 Seiko was celebrated for her individual style, which drew from a variety of artistic elements and examples.
+Seiko predominantly used two distinct painting techniques: the Tokai style, popular in the 1870s and 1880s, which included loosely drawn ink landscapes and idiosyncratic calligraphy, and the Kumagaya style, popular in the 1890s and 1900s, which featured complex full-color brushwork on silk.
 During Japan at the time, learning through imitation in order to best achieve personal style and expression was reflective of the literati culture.

 Works

 In 1907, Okuhara Seiko designed Beauty by Plum and Window, a unique scroll that implements both painted images as well as poetic calligraphic writing in the Chinese language.
 Her art piece derives from a new formalized configuration of Chinese art known as “literati art” that was perceived as an outlet for artists to express themselves through multiple dimensions.
 In Beauty by Plum and Window, Seiko illustrates a beautiful young woman sitting by an open window as she glances outward towards a plum blossom tree.
-The painting insinuates a sense of duality between intimacy and secrecy, for the open window permits voyeurism from the external gaze while the combination of the window, curtain, and tree conceal and protect the woman’s beauty.
+The painting insinuates a sense of duality between intimacy and secrecy, for the open window permits voyeurism from the external gaze while the combination of the window, curtain, and tree conceal and protect the woman's beauty.

 Although many of her works remain in private hands, there is a major collection at the Koga City History Museum.
 Other museums that hold her work include the Tokyo National Museum, the Museum of Modern Art, Ibaraki, the Saitama Prefectural Museum of Modern Art, the Minneapolis Institute of Art, the Los Angeles County Museum of Art, the British Museum, the Philadelphia Museum of Art, the Brooklyn Museum, the University of Michigan Museum of Art, the Museum of Fine Arts, Boston, the Harvard Art Museums, the Honolulu Museum of Art, the Weatherspoon Art Museum, and the Yale University Art Gallery.
 She was featured in the exhibit on "Her Brush: Japanese Women Artists from the Fong-Johnstone Collection" at the Denver Art Museum in 2022.